 - Review your ROI after delivering an updated customer experience to determine which areas should be prioritized.

 Every successful customer experience strategy starts with a solid technological foundation.
-Here are the five tools and technologies an organization needs in order to craft an exceptional customer experience:
+Here are the five tools and technologies an organization needs to craft an exceptional customer experience:

 One of the more important applications that allows for instant access to this customer data is Dynamics 365’s Omnichannel for Customer Service solutions.
 Omnichannel solutions provide a holistic view of all your customer-related data gathered from across different channels presented within a unified interface.
 This ensures that any user will have access to contextual customer information through the most appropriate communication channel.
 For a closer look at why today’s CX strategy needs to be omnichannel, download our free eBook on Omnichannel Customer Service.

 Self-service has become a leading trend in the customer service and support sector in recent years.
-According to research from the HBR, across all industries, 81% of customers attempt to handle matters on their own before contacting a live customer service representative.
-According to another survey from Microsoft, 77% of consumers report to having used a self-service portal — in fact, 73% of consumers actively want to use self-service technology.
-It’s easy to understand why: Self-service options and fast, easy to use, and convenient, making them ideal for resolving low-level issues.
+According to research from the HBR, across all industries, 81 percent of customers attempt to handle matters on their own before contacting a live customer service representative.
+According to another survey from Microsoft, 77 percent of consumers report having used a self-service portal.
+It’s easy to understand why: self-service options are fast, easy to use, and convenient, making them ideal for resolving low-level issues.

 And customers aren’t the only ones who benefit: By offering self-service options, such as an easily accessible knowledge base and chatbot capabilities, organizations can alleviate the burden placed on call centers, thereby reducing response times, as well as overall spending.
 Developing self-service solutions may sound daunting, but Microsoft Power Platform applications like Power Apps and Power Virtual Agents allow for the creation of custom tasks and interfaces without requiring a lot of technical know-how.

-There is a lot to consider when implementing a CX strategy, but that process can be made easier through workshops on topics like Marketing Maturity, Customer Voice Enablement, Customer Insights, and Customer Service.
+There is a lot to consider when implementing a CX strategy, but that process can be made easier through assessments, workshops, and strategy road mapping on topics tailored to your company’s customer experience needs.
 Contact Hitachi Solutions today to learn more about these focus areas and to start developing a customer experience strategy that will earn customer loyalty and boost your bottom line.